"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Donkor Kormla Simon and Ahorlu Michael Koku.
+Donkor Kormla Simon, Ahorlu Michael Koku.
 A comparative study of motor skill performance levels of students with hearing-impairment and students without hearing-impairment in the Hohoe municipality.
-International Journal of Physical Education, Sports and Health.
-2017; 4(6): 216-225.
+Int J Phys Educ Sports Health 2017;4(6):216-225.